W. David McBrayer: Next steps (1985–1999)

 McBrayer co-founded Digital Solutions, Inc., an Atlanta-based technology company specializing in digital non-linear editing systems for the film and television industry.
 DSI was recognized as one of the most successful and innovative companies of its kind in the digital broadcasting industry.
-While president of DSI, he won the Outstanding AVID reseller award and McBrayer was selected by UPS for Excellence in Business for his Golden Rule approach to business-to-business marketing.
-Under his leadership Digital Solutions created the DSI-AVID Educational Center to train professional editors in the latest film and television techniques.
+While president of DSI, he won the Outstanding AVID reseller award, and McBrayer was selected by UPS for Excellence in Business for his Golden Rule approach to business-to-business marketing.
+Under his leadership, Digital Solutions created the DSI-AVID Educational Center to train professional editors in the latest film and television techniques.

 In the mid-1990s, McBrayer also co-founded Z Post, LLC, a television production and post-production company with facilities in Atlanta and Los Angeles.
 Z Post's clients included Turner Broadcasting, the Cartoon Network, Vanity Fair, Avid Technology, Fox Broadcasting, Channel 36, Warner Bros.
 Records, the Billy Graham Association and Walk Thru the Bible.
-Z Post produced "Creating Hollywood Style Special Effects on the Avid Media Composer," the first authorized training CD ROM for Avid Technology, the industry leader in television and film editing and special effects technology.
+Z Post produced "Creating Hollywood Style Special Effects on the Avid Media Composer," the first authorized training CD-ROM for Avid Technology, the industry leader in television and film editing and special effects technology.

 In 1998, McBrayer sold Digital Solutions for an undisclosed amount.

-In 1999, McBrayer created, wrote (along with Touched by an Angel writer Bob Colleary) and executive produced a television pilot entitled Postcards From Heaven, starring Marion Ross and John Haymes Newton Postcards From Heaven won the Global Association of Independent Television Award for Outstanding Drama Programing in 2000.
+In 1999, McBrayer created, wrote (along with Touched by an Angel writer Bob Colleary) and executive produced a television pilot entitled Postcards From Heaven, starring Marion Ross and John Haymes Newton Postcards From Heaven won the Global Association of Independent Television Award for Outstanding Drama Programming in 2000.
 McBrayer was awarded the top prize by famed writer/producer Stephen Cannell.

 In 2000, Z Post produced "Hope For Africa", a hard-hitting, six-part television series highlighting the AIDS epidemic in Africa, which aired on the South African Broadcasting Corporation (SABC).
 The series was shot on location in South Africa and Kenya.
 It was during this trip that McBrayer got the inspiration for his 2003 film, Beat The Drum.
 In 2000, SABC aired "Hope for Africa", in Swaziland and more newspapers were sold that day in the paper's entire history because of the special brochure that was produced to accompany the series.

-While filming "Hope for Africa" in Kenya, McBrayer and the production team met with Kenya's then-president Daniel arap Moi at Moi's private estate to discuss "Hope For Africa".
-The event was featured on Kenya television and radio.
+While filming "Hope for Africa" in Kenya, McBrayer and the production team met with Kenya's then-president Daniel arap Moi at Moi's private estate to discuss "Hope for Africa."
+The event was featured on Kenyan television and radio.
 President Moi asked the team to continue its efforts to bring awareness about the AIDS crisis in Africa.